interactive-matter/aJson/README.md

  name->type
 ```

-which can be either aJson_False, aJson_True, aJson_NULL, aJson_Number, aJson_String, aJson_Array
+which can be either aJson_Boolean, aJson_NULL, aJson_Number, aJson_String, aJson_Array
 or aJson_Object.
 For aJson_Number you can use value.number.valueint or value.number.valuedouble.
 If you're expecting an int, read valueint, if not read valuedouble.
 For aJson_String
-you can use value.valuestring, for True or False, you can use value.valuebool.
+you can use value.valuestring, for Boolean, you can use value.valuebool.

 next/prev is a doubly linked list of siblings. next takes you to your sibling,
 prev takes you back from your sibling to you.
 Only objects and arrays have a "child", and it's the head of the doubly linked list.
 A "child" entry will have prev==0, but next potentially points on.
 The last sibling has next=0.
-The type expresses Null/True/False/Number/String/Array/Object, all of which are #defined in
+The type expresses Null/Boolean/Number/String/Array/Object, all of which are #defined in
 aJson.h

 Any entry which is in the linked list which is the child of an object will have a "string"